 Driving along a bumpy track.
 Getting bleached by the sunlight.
-Out of the weedy monochrome desert, a crescent-shaped pyramid of color arises.
+Out of the weedy monochrome desert, a crescent-lined pyramid arises.
 The singing sand dune of Altyn Emel is a geological oddity: a sand mountain that rumbles, but never moves.

 Altyn Emel national park, 250 km north of Almaty, has been dealt a good hand of weird geology spread around its large steppe territory.
 The most unusual are the 4 sand dunes, which don’t move despite very strong winds.
 They also produce a deep humming noise, like an airplane flying overhead, when you slide down from the top.